create-evlog-framework-integration

 )

-export interface Evlog{Framework}Options extends BaseEvlogOptions {}
+export type Evlog{Framework}Options = BaseEvlogOptions

 export { useLogger }

-// Type augmentation for typed logger access (framework-specific)
+// Type augmentation for typed logger access (framework-specific):

 export function evlog(options: Evlog{Framework}Options = {}): FrameworkMiddleware {

-return async (frameworkContext, next) => {
+return async (ctx, next) => {

 if (skipped) {